 Seeing Trixie spiral so far out of her depth in series four was heartbreak.
 Watching as she grew into a stronger person because of her weakness was lovely.
 She has earned so much respect.
 When this season begins, it immediately pulls us into so many of these stories, one of which being babies being born with deformities.
 It’s these cases that tug on our heartstrings most.

 From beginning to end, series five is beautiful.
 There’s nothing about this series I can think to change.
 It’s evolved and became next to impossible to nitpick or criticize.
 It’s real (with the understanding some sense of creative license has been taken), gritty and well portrayed.
 Series five may indeed be the best season yet, and given how brilliant the earlier seasons are, that’s a high mountain for series creator and the writers to climb.
 Yet they do, and it all cumulates with tears, and a memorable season of joy.

 CONTENT: Some pregnancies are the result of out of wedlock relationships, and there is an episode that deals with the contraceptive pill being introduced.
-A man brutally beats up numerous women (off camera); prostitutes are involved in some cases.
+A man brutally beats up numerous women (off camera); there’s prostitutes in some cases.
 Every episode involves a scene of childbirth, some more intense than others.
-There are plenty of thematic, more "mature" themes presented throughout.
+There are plenty of thematic, more “mature” themes presented throughout.